On the Spectrum of the Many-Body Pauli Projector

-and $\hat{\Gamma}_i^{(f)}$ is the projecting operator to the $f$-wave forbidden state in the two-body subsystem $(j+k)$, $(i,j,k)=(1,2,3)$, and their cyclic permutations.
-Here two-body projectors do not commute each with other: $ \hat{P}_i*\hat{P}_j\ne \hat{P}_j* \hat{P}_i$ and $\hat{P}_i^ 2= \hat{P}_i$.
-However, they commute with the complete projector: $\hat{P}_i* \hat{\Gamma} = \hat{\Gamma}* \hat{P}_i = \hat{P}_i$.
-One has to note that the method OPP uses only the first term of the expansion for the operator $\hat{\Gamma}$ with a large multiply parameter .
-A question is, whether the neglecting of the next terms of the complete projector in the method of OPP is a good approximation?
+One has to note that the method of OPP, as well as the direct diagonalization technics \cite{fuji06} use only the first term of the expansion for the operator $\hat{\Gamma}$.
+A question is, whether the neglecting of next terms of the complete projector in these methods is a good approximation?
 In other words, are the three-body Pauli forces negligible?
-Our estimation for the overlap of the $|0S>$ forbidden states from different subsystems was around 1.367 which means that the terms like $\hat{P}_i* \hat{P}_j$ would give additional non negligible contribution to the projector.
-However, for the 3$\alpha$ system the microscopic calculations show negligible contribution from many-body Pauli forces $\cite{fuji06}$.
-Thus, the convergence of the expansion (1) for the full projector must be proved.
+Our estimation for the overlap of the $|0S>$ forbidden states from different subsystems was around 1.367 which means that the terms like $\hat{P}_i \hat{P}_j$ can give additional non negligible contribution to the projector if they don't mutually cancel each other.
+On the other hand, for the 3$\alpha$ system the microscopic calculations show negligible contribution from three-body Pauli forces $\cite{fuji06}$.
+Thus, a possible contribution of the three-body Pauli forces to the full projector must be examined in a strong mathematical way.

 A way to relate the spectrum of the complete projector $\hat{\Gamma}$ with the sum of the two-body projectors $\hat{P}$ is based on the algebra of the operators $\hat{P}_i$.
 A final result can be formulated as a